 The interface has colour accents that evoke satisfactory emotions of clarity and understanding with a clear text indication and readability for the user.

-This design was created with the following thoughts in mind: banking employees are human.
+This banking back office design was created with the following thoughts in mind: banking employees are human.
 They have emotions.
 Their minds are unconsciously reverberating with the objects they make contact with, be it physical or virtual.
 If the employees have to work with monolith-looking interfaces from late 90s daily, it will start to feel depressing over time, resulting in decreased efficiency on the job.

 According to the visual aspect, a white background is used so that the other tones would stand out, creating a refreshing look.
 Vivid sky blue and turquoise are the main colours used throughout the design.
 The use of Vivid sky blue achieves an overall sense of trust and stability, whilst turquoise accents refresh the overall look.
 The combination of the two colours creates a visually pleasing overview while residing beside the textual and interactive content.